 The correct rider position and seat height improves your comfort, safety, and lessens the chance of fatigue.
 For example, if an electric motorcycle is your fleet vehicle, you’ll knock up some serious miles while on the job.
 Therefore, being comfortable the entire time is critical.
 If you’re uncomfortable, you’re more likely to get tired and that’s when accidents can happen.

 As a result, electric bike brands are beginning to look towards technological innovation to enable safe motorcycle riding through personalized ergonomics.
 Here at Damon, this focus led to our Shift™ technology.
-A feature of all HyperSport models, Shift™ allows riders to switch between sports mode and commuter mode just by pressing a button (all while the bike is in motion).
+A feature of all HyperSport models, Shift™ allows riders to adjust their footpegs and handlebars just by pressing a button.
+What’s more, these adjustments can be made while the bike is in motion.